gomorpheus/morpheus-docs/integration_guides/Automation/AnsibleTower.rst

 Scope Ansible Tower Integration to a Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All instances provisioned in this cloud will have the Ansible Tower config option during provisioning.
-See below the Provisioning Options -> Instance for more details about the options.
+See below the Provisioning Options for more details about the options.

 #.
 Navigate to `Infrastructure -> Clouds`
 #.
 Edit the target Cloud